inrupt/solid-client-js/ARCHITECTURE.md

 spec mandates that servers can serve such data as at least Turtle and JSON-LD).

-Thus, data stored as Turtle or JSON-LD can be fetched as a SolidDataset; the rest are just treated as regular Files: while might be parsed and manipulated by other libraries, solid-client just allows downloads and uploads.
+Thus, data stored as Turtle or JSON-LD can be fetched as a SolidDataset; the rest are just treated as regular Files: while it might be possible to parse and manipulate them using other libraries, solid-client just allows downloads and uploads, and not more specific operations like reading values for a given property.
 This applies to binary file types like JPEG, WebM and `.txt`, but also to files containing structured data in a non-RDF format, like JSON, XML or OpenDocument, or even to files containing structured data in an RDF format not understood by the server, such as RDFa or RDF-XML.

 ## `With*` types